googleapis/google-cloud-dotnet/PROCESSES.md

 of "whatever versions have been changed since the latest commit on GitHub are the ones we want to release".

+**Creating a GitHub Personal Access Token**

+The release process uses a GitHub Personal Access Token to push to the repository and create a pull request.
+In order to reduce the impact of any access tokens being leaked, we use [fine-grained personal access tokens](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/).
+These can only authorize a single organization or user.
+We therefore push the release branch to the main fork, so we can create the pull request with the same token.

+Create a new access token using the [GitHub token creation page](https://github.com/settings/personal-access-tokens/new).
+The token should have:
+- A suitable description and name
+- A short-ish expiry date (30 days is fine if you're going to use it multiple times, storing it *securely*; for one-off use, set it to the shortest available expiry)
+- A resource owner of `googleapis`
+- Access to only the `google-cloud-dotnet` repository
+- Repository permissions for "Contents" and "Pull Requests", both set to "Read and write".
+(There'll be a read-only metadata permission as well, which is automatically included.)

+Once you have created the access token, set the `GITHUB_ACCESS_TOKEN` environment variable to the token value in the shell you're running `prepare-release.sh` from.

 **Create the release PR**

 1. Make sure the `main` branch is up-to-date (as that's what